iotaledger/goshimmer/docs/tooling/docker_private_network.md

 In the docker network run for example
 ```
-./run.sh 5
+./run.sh 5 1
 ```

 The command `./run.sh` spins up a GoShimmer network within Docker as schematically shown in the figure above.
-The integer input defines the number of `peer_replicas` N.
+The first integer input defines the number of `peer_replicas` `N`.
+The second argument is optional for activating the Grafana dashboard, where
+* default (no argument) or 0: Grafana disabled
+* 1: Grafana enabled

+More details on how to set up the dashboard can be found [here](https://github.com/iotaledger/goshimmer/wiki/Setup-up-a-GoShimmer-node-(Joining-the-pollen-testnet)#setting-up-the-grafana-dashboard).

 The peers can communicate freely within the Docker network while the analysis and visualizer dashboard, as well as the `master_peer's` dashboard and web API are reachable from the host system on the respective ports.